alexandroskonios/Clustering-Load-Balancing/README.md

 ### Defining a user for running the MPI jobs

 At this point, you need to create a new user for each cluster node.
 This new user account will be used to run the MPI jobs of each node of the cluster.
-Now, create a user with username **jobhandler** and user ID **100** on every server, as shown below:
+Now, use the following command to create a user with username **jobhandler** and user ID **100** on every server.

 ```
 sudo adduser jobhandler --uid 100
 ```

+It is important that all the MPI users have the same _username_ and _user ID_ on each node for your convenience.
+For example, the user IDs for the MPI users need to be the same because you will give access to them on the _NFS_ directory later.
+Permissions on NFS directories are checked with respect to the user IDs.